Manifold Finance (FOLD) Reaches Self Reported Market Cap of $133.07 Million

-Manifold Finance (FOLD) traded down 7% against the dollar during the twenty-four hour period ending at 7:00 AM ET on April 14th.
-Manifold Finance has a total market cap of $133.07 million and $148,963.48 worth of Manifold Finance was traded on exchanges in the last 24 hours.
-One Manifold Finance token can now be bought for $19.68 or 0.00030609 BTC on major cryptocurrency exchanges.
-During the last week, Manifold Finance has traded down 33.9% against the dollar.
+Manifold Finance (FOLD) traded down 8.5% against the U.S. dollar during the twenty-four hour period ending at 13:00 PM E.T. on April 16th.
+Manifold Finance has a total market capitalization of $133.07 million and approximately $165,609.29 worth of Manifold Finance was traded on exchanges in the last 24 hours.
+In the last seven days, Manifold Finance has traded down 23.2% against the U.S. dollar.
+One Manifold Finance token can currently be bought for about $18.71 or 0.00029750 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.